 The Guerreros Unidos’ violent tactics and use of kidnapping as a source of revenue have made them a target of both national and state security forces.
-In 2014, the group lost several leaders and dozens of members as a result of security operations, blows the organization may not be able to recover from.
+The group has lost several leaders and dozens of members as a result of security operations.

 On the other hand, the attacks against the student protesters in Iguala have revealed the group’s extensive ties to local officials.
 The capture of an alleged Guerreros Unidos financial chief in October 2014, for example, revealed that the group allegedly spent close to $45,000 a month to pay off local police in the municipality of Iguala alone.
 These local ties could make it more difficult for Mexican authorities to target the group.

 Click here to send InSight Crime your comments.